 Vail has more than its share of posh restaurants (boasting awards for their wines and featuring chefs who've cooked at the James Beard House), but it remains true to its resort roots with lively bistros and personality-filled dining spots.

-Most restaurants are in the Vail Village area, although Beaver Creek offers a few civilized options, and all restaurants are now smoke-free.
+Most restaurants are in the Vail Village area, although Beaver Creek offers a few options, and all restaurants are smoke-free.
 Off-season closings vary (often by the week), but restaurants that remain open offer a variety of specials and often take the opportunity to try out new menu items.

 Dining times are generally 6-10 am for breakfast, 11 am-2 pm for lunch and 5-10 pm for dinner.
 If you are going to Vail during spring, summer or fall, always check a restaurant's seasonal hours and reservation policies.